Single-gate, multipartite entanglement on a room-temperature quantum register: Multipartite Entanglement with Dynamical Decoupling

 The nature of DD spectroscopy resonances, and correspondingly the associated DD entangling gates, is captured by the relative orientation of the electron-state-dependent nuclear rotation axes, $\hat{n}_{m_s}^{(\ell)}$.
-Traditionally, entangling gates are achieved by tuning $t$ to resonances where the axes for $\ell$th nuclear qubit are antiparallel, or $(\hat{n}_0 \cdot \hat{n}_1)^{(\ell)}=-1$ (Fig. \ref{fig:over_view}c).
+Traditionally, entangling gates are achieved by tuning $t$ to a $k$th-order resonance where the axes for $\ell$th nuclear qubit are antiparallel, or $(\hat{n}_0 \cdot \hat{n}_1)^{(\ell)}=-1$ (Fig. \ref{fig:over_view}c).
 With $N$ chosen to set the rotation angle to $\pi/2$, the two-qubit entangling gate takes the form $C_{e}X_{\ell}(\pm \pi/2)=\ket{0}\bra{0}_e\otimes X_{\ell}(\pi/2)+\ket{1}\bra{1}_e\otimes X_{\ell}(-\pi/2)$, hereon denoted $CX_{\pi/2}$.
-Likewise, unconditional $X$ gates occur when $(\hat{n}_0 \cdot \hat{n}_1)^{(\ell)}=+1$, with an overall rotation angle determined by $N$.
+Likewise, unconditional $X$ gates occur when $(\hat{n}_0 \cdot \hat{n}_1)^{(\ell)}=+1$.
 Other nuclear qubits that are not in resonance for a given $t$ experience unconditional rotations about $Z$.
 This crosstalk is an inherent characteristic of quantum register control using DD sequences and must be considered in quantum circuit design.
-Additional details regarding DD control can be found in Methods, \S\ref{sec:methods_DD}.
+Additional details regarding DD can be found in Methods, \S\ref{sec:methods_DD}.

-Generalizing the traditional approach, Takou \textit{et al.,} \cite{takou2023precise, takou2024generation} showed that certain near-resonance DD sequences can still act as maximally entangling gates, as long as $(\hat{n}_0 \cdot \hat{n}_1)^{(\ell)}<0$.
+Generalizing the traditional approach, Takou \textit{et al.,} \cite{takou2023precise, takou2024generation} showed that certain near-resonance DD sequences can still act as maximal entangling gates, as long as $(\hat{n}_0 \cdot \hat{n}_1)^{(\ell)}<0$.
 Crucially, if this condition is satisfied for multiple nuclear qubits for the same $t$, then a single DD sequence can act as a maximal, multipartite entangler.
 The multipartite entangling ability of a DD sequence is quantified by the $M$-qubit entangling power $\varepsilon_{p,M}$.
 Here, $M$ includes the electron qubit together with $L$ nuclear qubits, so $M=L+1$.
 As shown in Fig. \ref{fig:over_view}c, at parallel order, the entangling condition is simultaneously satisfied for three $^{13}$C qubits ($q_1$, $q_2$, and $q_3$) proximal to the NV center ($e$) in our experiment, and the 4-qubit entangling power reaches a maximum $\varepsilon_{p,4}=0.993$ (Fig. \ref{fig:over_view}d).
 Additional details regarding the entanglement metrics can be found in Methods \S\ref{sec:ent_metrics_methods}.